hallegracecooper/QA-Portfolio/project-manual-form-tests/realworld-sign-up-tests.md

 **Steps:**
 1. Go to https://demo.realworld.io/#/register
 2. Enter "JacobBlacktheWolf" in the username field
-2. Enter "JacobBlacktheWolf@gmail.com" in the email field
+3. Enter "JacobBlacktheWolf@gmail.com" in the email field
-3. Enter "1234556!" in the password field
+4. Enter "1234556!" in the password field
-4. Click the "Sign in" button
+5. Click the "Sign in" button

 **Expected Result:** User is denied account with a notification that reads that the password does not meet complexity requirements.
-**Actual Result:**
+**Actual Result:**   User is left on the register page, there is no apparent and clear notification of failed entry due to the password not following the guidelines.
-**Status:**
+**Status:** FAILED